Quick Energy Savings Summary

 What does Energy Star roofing mean?

 Energy Star roofing products meet EPA-verified minimum reflectance standards.
 For steep-slope (shingles, metal, tile): initial SR ≥ 0.25, aged SR ≥ 0.15, TE ≥ 0.75.
 For low-slope (flat roofs): initial SR ≥ 0.65, aged SR ≥ 0.50, TE ≥ 0.75.
-Only Energy Star certified products qualify for the federal 25C tax credit.
-Verify at energystar.gov or coolroofs.org.
+The label can help compare performance, but it is not proof that a 2026 federal roof tax credit is available.
+Verify performance at energystar.gov or coolroofs.org and verify tax treatment with your tax professional.

 Should I install solar panels when I replace my roof?